paramsingh/paramsingh.github.io/notes/indira_gandhi.md

 # Indo Pakistani war, 1971

 Indira was PM during the [war]({% link notes/indo_pak_war_1971.md %}) in 1971, a major figure in the creation of Bangladesh.

+# Emergency, 1975

+Indira is most well-known for declaring an [emergency]({% link notes/emergency.md %}), due to "internal disturbances".
+This was followed by more authoritarian practises like putting dissenters in jail, press censorship, and extreme implementation of policies like forced sterilization.

+The emergency was eventually lifted 19 months later in 1977.